maxlife-first/consumer_complaints/README.md

 * The reason you might want to write your own custom classes for TfidfVectorizer : It doesnt return pandas dataframe by default .
 It returns a sparse matrix instead which you can convert to dense numpy array using `.toarray()` .
 It does have `get_feature_names` function which you can make use of.
 * Similarly standard scaler also returns an array instead of a pandas dataframe.
 Additionally it doesnt have any `get_feature_names` functions .
 * Please include a text file named `.gitignore' in your local repo and use it to exclude big data files from being uploaded to the repo [google for how to use it ]
-* Have two python [.py] files added . one for the custom classes and another for
+* Have two python [.py] files added . one for the custom classes and another for where you make use of these classes to build a pipeline .
+If in the process you end up using any additional files , please make sure that you add them to .gitignore

 Fork this repo and get working .
-Once done please do a pull request which i will review .
+Once done please raise a pull request which i will review and suggest changes if any needed .